 City of Fremantle

-In 2011, the dominant household type in the City of Fremantle was 'Lone person households', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in the City of Fremantle was 'Lone person households', and by 2026 the largest forecast increase is expected in 'Lone person households'.

 Analysing the future household structure in City of Fremantle, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |Lone person households||4,305||32.1||5,405||32.5||6,229||33.0||+1,924||1,100||824||0.0000||0.0000||44.6922182469403||1100|

 Population and household forecasts, 2016 to 2036, prepared by .id (opens a new window), the population experts, December 2017.